madetech/learn/guides/08-Continuous-Integration/README.md

 ### Things to think about

 * Does the app still deploy if the tests fail?
 If so, see the `requires` step in the `heroku_deploy` workflow [here](https://circleci.com/docs/2.0/deployment-integrations/) to make a step dependent on a previous step.
-* If you are using branches, are changes to all branches deployed?
+* If you're using branches, are changes to all branches deployed?
 If so, is this desirable?
 See the `filters` step in the `heroku_deploy` workflow [here](https://circleci.com/docs/2.0/deployment-integrations/) to only deploy for a specific branch.
 * An alternative way to deploy to Heroku is that you could remove the `heroku/deploy-via-git` job from the CircleCI `config.yml` and try configuring the deployment through Heroku by [integrating with GitHub directly](https://devcenter.heroku.com/articles/github-integration).
 Note in particular the Enabling GitHub integration section and the Wait for CI to pass before deploy checkbox detailed in the Automatic deploys section.

 ## Troubleshooting